 CETA has been provisionally applied since 21 September 2017.
-This, however, applies to only to those chapters for which the EU undisputedly has sole responsibility.
-As a result of this provisional entry-into-force of the agreement, EU companies and citizens now benefit directly from CETA.
-Canada is abolishing all tariffs on 98 per cent of all the goods being traded between the EU and Canada (in terms of tariff lines).
+This, however, applies only to those chapters for which the EU has sole responsibility.
+As a result of this provisional entry-into-force of the agreement, EU companies and citizens have been benefiting directly from CETA since 21 September 2017.
+Canada is abolishing all tariffs on 98% of all the goods being traded between the EU and Canada (in terms of tariff lines).
 This will save EU companies an annual €590 million in customs payments.
 They also gain the best level of access to the Canadian federal, provincial and municipal public-sector markets that has ever been granted to non-Canadian companies.
 CETA will not enter into force in its entirety before all Member States have ratified the agreement in line with their individual national procedures under constitutional law.
-Among the provisions that require ratification by all EU Member States are those governing investor-state dispute settlement procedures, which, under CETA, will be handled by a investment court that is held accountable by the public.
+Among the provisions that require ratification by all EU Member States are those governing investor-state dispute settlement procedures, which, under CETA, will be handled by an investment court that is held accountable by the public.

 The negotiations for a free trade agreement between the EU and several ASEAN (= Association of Southeast Asian Nations) countries have high significance for Germany in economic terms.
 The ASEAN region is growing dynamically and there is major potential for economic cooperation with Europe.
 The EU is currently negotiating with individual ASEAN members after initial negotiations with the region as a whole failed to deliver specific outcomes.

 Malaysia: Talks towards establishing an EU-Malaysia free trade agreement began in October 2010.
-The negotiations have been stalled since the end of the 7th round.
+The negotiations have been stalled since the end of the 7th round in 2012.
 The European Commission is working towards reviving these talks.

 Thailand: Negotiations for an FTA with Thailand began in May 2013.
 They have been paused since the fourth round of negotiations in April 2014, as the military took control of the country shortly afterwards.
 It will only be possible for the EU to conclude an agreement with a Thai government that has been elected in a democratic process.

 The Philippines and Indonesia started negotiations on an FTA with the EU in 2016.
-Text-based negotiations are due to begin in 2017.
+Text-based negotiations began in 2017.